 The log should be self-explanatory so that anyone on the team can read and understand what happened.

 - It's been a year since we started the Production Issue Log experiment.
 So far there are 27 logs in engineering and 6 logs in non-engineering.
 That would be a total of 33 issues in the last 1 year which we felt could've impacted our customer's user experience in a critical manner!
 So yes, mistakes are bound to happen.

 - Once we started this process, we've seen that number of recurring issues became close to zero.
 Out of the 33 issues, only 1 issue recurred.
 While I don't have a comparison with how we did before this experiment (we didn't document them then), I think we've become gotten better at not repeating the same mistakes since we now have a Bible that also acts like a checklist.

-- Most importantly, this helped us build lot more trust in each other and this resulted in everyone being more responsible for what they do at Typito.
+- Most importantly, this helped us build a lot more trust in each other and this resulted in everyone being more responsible for what they do at Typito.
 This would be a qualitative subjective observation.
 But here's what Basim, our product engineer feels about the process: "Developers make mistakes all the time.
-The more experienced you get just means that you make different type of mistakes.
+The more experienced you get just means the more you make different types of mistakes.
 The PIL (Production Issue Logs) framework allows me to move past that paranoia of making mistakes.
 Being a small team, it allows me to push out code at a decent speed.
-Documenting the issues gives me a sense of admitting the issue, learning from it and moving on.
+Documenting the issues gives me a sense of admitting the issue, learning from it, and moving on.
 Over a period of time, it allows me to retrospect what I am doing wrong, to learn if there's a pattern in the mistakes and what can be avoided going forward."

 We plan to continue with the Production Issue Log process going forward and we highly recommend this to other startups.
-It helps build better accountability, trust and discipline in your early days as a team.
+It helps build better accountability, trust, and discipline in your early days as a team.